xhzengAIB/PopMenu/README.md

 ## License

-English: PopMenu is available under the MIT license, see the LICENSE file for more information.
+PopMenu is available under the MIT license, see the LICENSE file for more information.